 Leave No Trace Trainer

-Sam Dyer – Guide
+Sam Dyer – Senior Guide

 Sam has spent most of his life in the mountains.
 Born into a family of avid skiers and outdoor athletes, he got my first taste of the mountains at the age of four, skiing with my family in the Green Mountains of Vermont.
 Growing up Sam learned how to ski, rock climb, mountaineer and whitewater kayak.
 After high school he headed West to study Snow Science at Montana State University.
 His time spent MSU led him to pursue skiing and guiding as a profession.
 Sam spent the next several years in Utah skiing full time.
 He has since taken on many guide training courses and certifications and now works as a Senior Guide at Northeast Mountaineering.